-Making your own homemade cheese is another option, and while making a hard cheese such as cheddar or Swiss is a big project, making soft cheeses like ricotta or yogurt cheese (good for dips or spreads, and even a good substitute for mayonnaise) is fast and easy.
+In lieu of shopping for cheese, making your own homemade cheese is another delicious, and fun, option.
+While making a hard cheese such as cheddar or Swiss is a big project, making soft cheeses like ricotta or yogurt cheese—which is good for dips or spreads, and even a good substitute for mayonnaise—is fast and easy.
 Neither requires non-recyclable plastic wrappers, and the end results are way tastier than the stuff from the supermarket.
-Plus, you can use organic ingredients (it can be hard to find truly organic cheeses at any store).
-Ricotta and paneer are more versatile cheeses than simple yogurt cheese, but you can try them all using these homemade cheese recipes.
+Plus, you can use your favorite organic ingredients.

-To make yogurt cheese, you simply empty a pint of organic yogurt—either store-bought or homemade yogurt—into a fine sieve or a cheesecloth-lined colander placed over a bowl.
+To make yogurt cheese (labne), you simply empty a pint of organic yogurt into a fine sieve or a cheesecloth-lined colander placed over a bowl.
 Let the whey drain out of the yogurt for as little as eight hours or as much as a few days, until your yogurt reaches a consistency that you like.
 The longer the yogurt drains, the thicker the cheese will be.

 You can even use milk that has started to curdle on its own—a thrifty way to use up old milk that you paid good money for (traditional recipes often used milk that had started to curdle)—or you can get exotic and use goat's milk, which should start to come in season in a few weeks.
 Another choice is to use the leftover whey from making yogurt cheese.
 Just don't try to reuse leftover whey from making ricotta or paneer (another cheese we'll get to in a bit).
 That whey contains mostly natural milk sugars and no proteins, which are needed to make ricotta; it can, however, be used in soups or to cook rice, or just drunk cold.
 If none of that sounds appealing, use it to water your plants or add it to a dry compost pile.